JaspreetKhela/JaspreetKhela/README.md

-# JSK X brain Repository
+# JSK X brain Repositories

 <!--
 **JaspreetKhela/JaspreetKhela** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.